 Lauren: “We had a lot of questions about the TIC factor.
 That felt like a bigger risk at the time because we didn’t have friends who had done it before.
 We were going off our gut.
 Mallory got on some informational calls with folks from the Bay.
 Eventually, we met the other folks who were buying, which helped as well.”

 Honestly, we didn’t fully understand TICs.
-We were unclear about how it was different from a coop or a condo and really had to do some research into it.
+We were unclear about how it differed from a coop or a condo and had to research it.
 The biggest risk is that—if, for whatever reason—our entire property burns down or every single one of us defaults on our loans, and the bank was going to seize this entire place, the way ownership works is we’d own 25%, as opposed to our specific bungalow.
-It feels very reliant on the other owners and means we can’t necessarily put money into renovating our property and have that reflected in our future value.
+It feels very reliant on the other owners, and means we can’t necessarily put money into renovating our property and have that reflected in our future value.
 It wasn’t a guarantee that what we’d put in, we’d get out.
-The chance of all of that happening was so tiny and slim, and the upside of what it was to own in our neighborhood and to do it with peers and have a community far outweighed the cons.”
+The chance of all that happening was so tiny and slim, and the upside of what it was to own in our neighborhood and do it with peers and have a community far outweighed the cons.”

-Mallory: “Twenties Spanish bungalows are our dream home, and we were beside ourselves that we got to have that.
+Mallory: “Twenties Spanish bungalows are our dream home, and we were beside ourselves to have that.
 For a petite space, the spaciousness and airiness was something we hadn’t seen anywhere else—even in far bigger homes.”

 Mallory: “Yeah, super walkable.
-I think that was always a challenge for us because we want to be walkable to things, but I’m specifically always obsessed with a view.
+That was always a challenge for us because we want to be walkable to things, but I’m always obsessed with a view.
 And so, it would feel like we’re choosing between living in the flats and near to things or living in the hills, on a winding road someplace.
-Somehow Sutherland is a straight directional shot up from Sunset.”
+Somehow, Sutherland is a straight directional shot up from Sunset.”

 Lauren: “We like to walk up to Echo Park Ave.
 Our favorite thing to do on the weekend is to get chicken pot pies from Cookbook.
 It’s our favorite guilty pleasure.
 There’s a secret entrance to Elysian Park at the top of our street.
-So, we’ll take Benny (their dog) up to Elysian for a two-mile hike.
-Then walk to Echo Park Ave and pick up our pot pies and then come home.
+So, we’ll take Benny (their dog) to Elysian for a two-mile hike.
+Then we walk to Echo Park Ave, pick up our pot pies, and come home.

 The thing that’s really nice about this location is that there is an unmarked entrance to the park.
-So, you can get to Echo Park Ave and a couple of other little streets nearby without having to walk on Sunset or any of the busy streets.
-You get to hike to things that are nearby in the city, which feels great.
+So, you can get to Echo Park Ave and a few other little streets nearby without walking on Sunset or any busy streets.
+You get to hike to things nearby in the city, which feels great.

 You’ll never get bored with food and drink in our neighborhood.”